federico1809/ventas-db/README.md

 03_detectar_outliers.sql

-Detectar y cuantificar correos con formato anómalo (sin '@' o con espacios).
+Detectar y cuantificar correos con formato anómalo.

 LIKE, NOT LIKE, COUNT()